-A Pit Lane Walk for 3-day ticket holders is held on Thursday afternoon, but due to excess demand, access is granted via a ballot system and all successful fans are notified ahead of the event.
+A Pit Lane Walk for 3-day ticket holders is normally held on Thursday afternoon, but due to excess demand, access is granted via a ballot system and all successful fans are notified ahead of the event.
 Wristbands are strictly non-transferable, though many do appear online at high prices ahead of the race.
-Here are the times for 2018: 15:15-16:15: Gold wristbands / 16:15-17:15: Black wristbands / 17:15-18:40: Silver wristbands.
+Details of the pit lane walk at the 2021 British Grand Prix have not yet been announced.

 Fanzone & Trackside Entertainment